What is a forensic audit? AUDIT OF THE BORROWER's EXPERIENCE

 years or so.

-An audit does not modify the loan terms, but it can make it easier to get them modified.
+An audit does not modify the loan terms, but it does make it much easier to get them modified.

 Why should anyone do an audit to lower their payment?